EndPointCorp/end-point-blog/2020/11/04/rapid-tdd-in-julia.html.md

 watch_folder (generic function with 4 methods)
 ```

-We can use those to get notified about the changes in our project's files whenever they happen.
-Let's imagine the following simple project's structure:
+We can use those to get notified about the changes in our project’s files whenever they happen.
+Let’s imagine the following simple project’s structure:

 ```bash
 $ tree